gmarin13/MIAMI/doc/README.txt

 <MIAMI_ROOT>/bin/cfgprof [options] -- <your_application> <your_arguments>

-The double dash "--" is required.
-It separates the wrapper options from the target application and its parameters.

-If you start the application under MPI, place the wrapper in the position where you would normally specify your application binary, that is, after the mpirun command:

-mpirun -np 16 <MAMI_ROOT>/bin/cfgprof [options] -- <your_application> <your_arguments>

-No additional options are required for the wrapper.
+No additional options are required for the CFG profiler.
 This step creates one .cfg file per application thread.
 By default, the output files are named:
   ExecutableName-<mpi_rank>-<thread_idx>-<process_pid>.cfg

   - MPI ranks are numbered from 0 to N-1
   - thread indices are numbered from 0 to T-1

 I've seen overhead for this tool from 20% to 10x.
 So, it depends a lot on the application.

 You can alter the output file names using any combination of the following
 options:
--o <output_prefix>: it will use the specified prefix instead of the
+-o <output_prefix>: use the specified prefix instead of the executable name.
-                    executable name.
--no_pid  : it will not append the process pid to the output name -no_mpi_rank : it will not append the mpi rank to the output name
+-no_pid  : do not append the process pid to the output file names -no_mpi_rank : do not append the mpi rank to the output file names

 If you omit both the mpi rank and the process PID for an MPI run, threads from different processes of a parallel job will attempt to write to the same